dennislee22/dennislee22.github.io/docs/cml/imagep.md

 Image is made of pixels.
 Thanks to the extensive Python modules such as numpy and openCV, image can be converted into numbers, manipulated and subsequently reproduced into a different outcome.
 This blogpost explores the processing time taken to produce the same outcome upon using different techniques.

 The experiments are carried out using Cloudera Machine Learning (CML) on Kubernetes platform powered by Openshift 4.8 with the hardware specification as described below.
-CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc. The following experiments are carried out using the Jupyterlab notebook.
+CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc. It's always a good practice using IDE to explore the performance output, e.g. whether the code is fully/under utilizing the allocated CPU resource or becomes "noisy neighbour" in the multi-tenant Kubernetes platform.

 | CPU          | Intel(R) Xeon(R) Gold 5220R CPU @ 2.20GHz |
 | Memory  | DIMM DDR4 Synchronous Registered (Buffered) 2933 MHz (0.3 ns) |